Warfarin: Brand names

+Veterinary use

+Warfarin is used as a poison for rats and other pests.

 Pest control

-Warfarin was introduced as a poison for pest control, only later finding medical uses; in both cases it was used as an anticoagulant.
+Warfarin was introduced as a rodenticide, only later finding medical uses; in both cases it was used as an anticoagulant.
 The use of warfarin itself as a rat poison is declining, because many rat populations have developed resistance to it, and poisons of considerably greater potency have become available.
 However, as of 2023 warfarin continued to be considered a valuable tool for rodent control which minimised risk to other species.